-The format of the subject and issuer name of certificates issued by RCA and Sub-CAs
+The format of the subject and issuer name of certificates issued by RCA and Sub-CAs shall comply with the X.500 Distinguished Name (DN) format.
+The attributes of the DN shall comply with the RFC 5280.

 7.1.5 Name Constraints